-If you need assistance with developing effective search statements or evaluating the information you find with these tools, call or visit your Campus Librarians or connect to the Ask-a-Librarian service: Chat | Email | Text
+If you need assistance with developing effective search statements or evaluating the information you find with these tools, contact one of your Campus Librarians or connect to the Ask-a-Librarian service: Chat | Email | Text

 This search engine pledges not to track your searches or save any data about you.
 You'll see fewer ads, and you can customize the look and feel of the page.
 Search results come from Bing and a number of other sources.
-DuckDuckGo AI Chat offers anonymous access to several AI models.
+DuckDuckGo AI Chat offers anonymous access to several A.I. models.

 This search engine donates its profits to tree-planting organizations in countries around the world.
 Searches are powered by Google and Bing.